deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 ## Lab: Our Second Injection

-Use our new service to update the `hylian-shield` component in the same manner that we just updated our `master-sword` component.
+Use our new service to update the `hylian-shield` component in the same manner we just updated our `master-sword` component.

-## Feature Modules: Adding Organization to Unruly Codebases
+## Feature Modules: Adding Organization to Unruly Code Bases

-Our current app is small, but let's imagine what an a mature application running in production would look like.
+Our current app is small, but let's imagine what a mature application running in production would look like.
 We could have hundreds of components and dozens of services vying for our attention.
 Now imagine coming into the project for the first time and trying to make sense of the madness.
 It's not such a fun prospect.

-With Angular modules, we get another chance to namespace our code and provide a layer of organization for developers to make sense of it with.
+With Angular modules, we get another chance to namespace our code and provide a layer of organization with which developers can make sense of it.

 Let's see the theory in practice by abstracting out the code we've written so far into a feature module.